jbcodeforce/kp-data-replication/docs/index.md

 1. As a developer I want to design Mirror Maker 2 based replication solution to support different line of businesses who should not connect to topics and data not related to their business and security scope.

+Those subjects are address in [the security note](security.md)

 ### Monitoring

 1. As a SRE, I want to get Mirror Maker 2 metrics for Prometheus so that it fits in my current metrics processing practices.

-    * The explanation to setup Prometheus metris for mirror maker 2.0 is documented [here](monitoring.md).
+    * The explanation to setup Prometheus metris for mirror maker 2.0 is documented [in the monitoring note](monitoring.md).

 1. As a SRE, I want to be able to add new dashboard into Grafana to visualize the Mirror Maker 2 metrics.